Remember Monday: Career

-Remember Monday performed "Hand in My Pocket" by Alanis Morissette on Hudson's chat show in 2024 and released an EP, Crazy Anyway, that October.
 On 7 February 2025, Nat O'Leary and Vicky Hawkesworth announced on their morning BBC Radio 1 show that the band would represent the United Kingdom at that year's Eurovision Song Contest.
-The offhand nature of their announcement was mocked online as the corporation had not made any announcement to that effect and would not make one until 7 March 2025.
-They were the first girl band to represent the UK since 1999 with Precious, and did so with "What the Hell Just Happened?", which charted at No. 95 on the UK singles chart the following week.
+They were the first girl group to represent the UK since 1999 with Precious, and did so with "What the Hell Just Happened?", which charted at No. 95 on the UK singles chart the following week.
+It later peaked at 31 on the chart.
 The song placed 19th at the contest, after receiving 88 points from the jury vote, but zero points ('nul points') from the public vote.